AngelosZar/Auction-House-Project/README.md

 A vanilla JavaScript auction platform built as a semester project at Noroff School of Technology.
 Project requirements specified using only vanilla JavaScript - no frameworks like React.js or other libraries were permitted.
 ## Due to API limitations, some features require user authentication to access full functionality.

+## API Access
+Authentication tokens and API keys are provided upon successful login.
+Environment Setup.
+For extra simplicity anyone may log in with those credentilas as a visitor :
+Email :testuser92@stud.noroff.no
+Username : testUser92
+password :QwertyqQ1/.

 ## Features